The Beginnings

-The Meaning Of The Logo For Munsel School
+The Meaning Of The Foundation's Logo For Munsel School

 Munsel in Tibetan means to dispel darkness.
 There are two kinds of darkness; an inner and an outer.
 Inner darkness is ignorance and confusion.
 Outer darkness is no light.